Transition from children's to adult healthcare - for professionals

 The preparation of a patient and their family for transfer to adult services is referred to as transition.
 The timing of transfer to adult services depends on patient preparedness.
 Most patients will move to adult services between their 16th and 19th birthday.
 Some young people will be ready to move to adult services at 16 years others may need extra support and time.

 All professionals should strive to provide developmentally appropriate healthcare Northumbria toolkit up to aged 25 years.
-To assist with this the North East and North Cumbria (NENC) Transitions Regional Core Steering Group have developed a transition pathway know as the 'Journey to Adult Healthcare'.
+To assist with this the North East and North Cumbria (NENC) Transitions Regional Core Steering Group have developed an aspirational transition pathway known as the 'Journey to Adult Healthcare'.
+The NENC 10 Stage Transition Journey builds on the work of the North West Transition Network and Alder Hey NHS FT and is based on the 10 Steps to Transition Framework, with their support and permission.

 For more information on the Northumbria University Developmentally Appropriate Healthcare full study, please see facilitating transition of young people with long-term health conditions